 What kinds of people took the trail?
 Traders and their employees were the mainstay of the trail, but others who followed the trail included Mexican students headed east to go to school, military men, gold seekers, adventurers, and other opportunists.
-Major figures in western history including Jedediah Smith, Christopher "Kit" Carson, John Charles Fremont, William and Charles Bent, Manuel Armijo, Miguel Otero, and Susan Shelby Magoffin also travelled the trail.
+Major figures in western history included Jedediah Smith, Christopher "Kit" Carson, John Charles Fremont, William and Charles Bent, Manuel Armijo, Miguel Otero, and Susan Shelby Magoffin.

 What year was the Santa Fe National Historic Trail established?
 Congress established the trail in May 1987.

 Who owns the Santa Fe National Historic Trail?
 The Santa Fe National Historic Trail is administered by the National Park Service (National Trails Intermountain Region), but the actual route on the ground is owned or managed by public, private, nonprofit, state, county, and local landowners.
 National Trails Intermountain Region works with these landowners to identify the historic trail resources, provide site planning and design, map the trail, and develop educational opportunities.
 National Trails Intermountain Region does not own any land on the trail.